The Graduate School

 General Requirements for the Master’s Degree

 The Graduate School confers the master’s degree upon the satisfactory completion of a carefully planned curriculum.
-A comprehensive examination or summative experience may replace a thesis in certain departments.
+A comprehensive examination or summative experience may replace a thesis in certain departments and programs.
 A student must enroll in GRSC 810 during the semester in which the comprehensive examination is to be taken if not otherwise enrolled.
 Consult the appropriate departmental section of this catalogue for specific course requirements.